33649EK/Portfolio-EvanK/README.md

 When the window is narrowed below 1034px, the formatting for headers and the image links will begin to change.
 ## Credits

 All images in the works section were taken from https://unsplash.com.
 Some code in the style.css file was taken from https://www.w3schools.com/html/html5_semantic_elements.asp before being modified.
+This code can be found on line 83-92 and 206-216 of the style.css file. reset.css file taken from activity 12 of module 2 in the class assignment repository.

 ## License